 There are many events which could affect the value and liquidity or marketability of the Series 2018C Bonds after their issuance, including but not limited to public knowledge of an audit of the Series 2018C Bonds by the IRS, a general change in interest rates for comparable securities, a change in federal or state income tax rates or treatment, legislative or regulatory proposals affecting state and local government securities and changes in judicial interpretation of existing law.
 In addition, certain tax considerations relevant to owners of Series 2018C Bonds who purchase Series 2018C Bonds after their issuance may be different from those relevant to purchasers upon issuance.
-Neither the opinion of Co-Bond Counsel nor this Official Statement purports to address the likelihood or effect of any such potential events or such other tax advisors concerning such matters as they deem prudent in connection with their purchase of Series 2018C Bonds.
+Neither the opinion of Co-Bond Counsel nor this Official Statement purports to address the likelihood or effect of any such potential events or such other tax considerations, and purchasers of Series 2018C Bonds should seek advice from their own tax advisors concerning such matters as they deem prudent in connection with their purchase of Series 2018C Bonds.